nadavmatalon/great_book_of_walkthroughs/walkthroughs/ror_new_project_setup.md

 /config/database.yml
 ```

-The idea is to have this file on your _remote repo_ in its original form so that
+The idea is to have this file on your __remote repo__ in its original form so that
 other developers can to use it if they fork your repo, but at the same time to keep
-all the changes you might make to it locally.
+all the changes you might make in this file locally.

 That said, if you do decide to use this option, make sure to keep a backup of your
-`database.yml` file (e.g. on Google Docs).
+`database.yml` file (e.g. on [Google Docs](https://docs.google.com/)).